replicatedhq/replicated-docs/docs/enterprise/snapshots-storage-destinations.md

 ## Next Step

-You can create or schedule backups.
+Next, you can create or schedule backups.
 For more information, see [Creating Backups](snapshots-creating) and [Scheduling Automatic Backups](snapshots-scheduling).

 ## Additional Resources